Giants vs. Orioles Player Props Betting Odds

-Player prop betting options for LaMonte Wade Jr, Adley Rutschman and others are available in the San Francisco Giants-Baltimore Orioles matchup at Oracle Park on Friday, starting at 10:15 PM ET.
+Bookmakers have set player props for LaMonte Wade Jr, Adley Rutschman and others when the San Francisco Giants host the Baltimore Orioles at Oracle Park on Saturday at 10:05 PM ET.

 Bet on this matchup or its props with DraftKings!